-- Remote employees work 1.4 more days per month than their office-based counterparts, resulting in more than three additional weeks of work per year.
+- According to one study, remote employees work 1.4 more days per month than their office-based counterparts, resulting in more than three additional weeks of work per year.

 - 29% of remote employees said they struggle with work-life balance, and 31% said they have needed to take a day off for their mental health.

 - One of the most effective ways workers can stay productive is by taking breaks throughout the day.
 The Pomodoro Technique is one such method for employees to decompress for a moment and come back refreshed and ready to focus.

 Many employees and business owners alike have been working from home for years, thanks to developments in tech that make remote work possible.
 For a growing number of Americans, this is the norm.
 Now, amid the recent COVID-19 outbreak, most companies and their workers are following suit, raising the question: Is this working arrangement a productive one?

 A 2019 survey by Airtasker says yes.
 Researchers polled 1,004 full-time employees throughout the U.S. about their productivity, their commutes and other facets of their lives.
 Among that group were 505 people who worked remotely.
 The study found that working from home not only benefits employees by eliminating their daily commutes, it also increases productivity and leads to healthier lifestyles.
 It's a win-win situation that workers relish for its flexibility – but often at the cost of their work-life balance.

 With all the modern comforts of home beckoning for our attention, it would be understandable if employers saw a dip in productivity, yet the opposite is true.
 According to the Airtasker study, telecommuters "worked 1.4 more days every month, or 16.8 more days every year" than people who worked in an office.

 However, researchers also found that working from home can be more stressful than working at the office.
 Approximately 29% of telecommuting respondents said they had a hard time maintaining a healthy work-life balance.
 Just 23% of office workers reported the same struggle.